 Today, I saw a young girl, running impatiently, through the streets of UCI.
 I don’t know who she is but she looked like an undergraduate student at UCI.
 Her gestures clearly showed that she was running late for a class.
 She was completely in chaos.
 As she waited for the traffic light to go green, she yelled.
 As the light went green, she ran fast and furious, as if she was taking part in a race.
 But, at the same time, she was talking over the phone, and updating her situation to someone.
 In doing so, her face showed some ‘proudness’ too, perhaps because of the feeling ‘I am a busy person’.

 I am not trying to make fun of her.
 Not at all!
-In fact, at some point in my life, I also had acted in a similar way.
+In fact, while I was in my undergraduate studies, I also had acted in a similar way.
 Her act represents the general life situation of everyone of us who is going through “business-as-usual” scenario.
 Her act shows the chaos of our mind.

 We are always in a hurry.
 We eat hurriedly.
 We walk hurriedly.
 Sometimes, we are so much attached to our work that we even go to the bed, not to sleep, but to wait for the morning to come, so that we can go to the office and continue our work.

 But in this hurriedness, we are missing life.
 We are running, but without a destination.
 In this rat race, we are only moving away from life.